alethiagospeltruth/study/genesis_3.md

 `1 Corinthians 10:13`
 > 13 No temptation[a] has overtaken you except what is common to mankind.
 And God is faithful; he will not let you be tempted[b] beyond what you can bear.
 But when you are tempted,[c] he will also provide a way out so that you can endure it.

+One could debate what the word would be like if Mankind had chosen God in the chapter, but I don't think it's very useful since that's not what happened.

 Eve not only failed to resist temptation, she also became an agent of temptation for Adam.